collardeau/react-with-state-props/README.md

 )
 ```

-## omitHandlers `array`
+## omitActions `array`

-Remove handlers before the props are passed on to the render function.
-This is good place to remove handlers you used in `withHandlers` but don't want to pass forward:
+Remove actions before the props are passed on to the render function.
+This is good place to remove actions you used in `compoundActions` but don't want to pass forward:

 ```javascript
 const withState = [